Aliases for HTR4 Gene

 GeneCards Summary for HTR4 Gene

 HTR4 (5-Hydroxytryptamine Receptor 4) is a Protein Coding gene.
 Diseases associated with HTR4 include Irritable Bowel Syndrome and Constipation.
-Among its related pathways are Peptide ligand-binding receptors and Circadian entrainment.
-GO annotations related to this gene include G-protein coupled receptor activity and trace-amine receptor activity.
-An important paralog of this gene is HRH2.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and trace-amine receptor activity.
+An important paralog of this gene is DRD5.

 UniProtKB/Swiss-Prot Summary for HTR4 Gene